ataraxao/drex/docs/MECHANISM_SUMMARY.md

 - A structure with **no unilateral transfers-out** by either party.
 - A formula for **allocation accrual**, with **periodic Liquidity Events** and **deterministic termination unwind**.
 - A mechanism where a neutral **Independent Administrator** executes “events” and maintains an event-only ledger.
+- An optional mechanism for **Discretionary Gift Top-Ups** initiated solely by the Funding Partner and executed to Party B’s designated account, recorded in the ledger to prevent double counting.

 ### It is *not*
 - A relationship mandate, cohabitation agreement, or lifestyle/behavior contract.